kubedb/docs/docs/guides/hazelcast/autoscaler/compute/hazelcast-compute.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Autoscaling the Compute Resource of a Hazelcast Combined Cluster
+# Autoscaling the Compute Resource of a Hazelcast  Cluster

-This guide will show you how to use `KubeDB` to autoscale compute resources i.e. cpu and memory of a Hazelcast combined cluster.
+This guide will show you how to use `KubeDB` to autoscale compute resources i.e. cpu and memory of a Hazelcast  cluster.

 ## Before You Begin